Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication

-\emph{Effect of Learning Rate Ratio:} In the rest of this section, we elaborate on the behaviors of the optimizable selection policy.
-In Fig. \ref{fig1}(e)-(f), we detail the convergence of the log-likelihood (\ref{eq_grad_estimate_1}), controlled by the learning rate ratio.
+\textbf{Convergence of iterative policy update and parameter sensitivity analysis:} In the rest of this section, we elaborate on the behaviors of the optimizable selection policy.
+In Fig. \ref{fig1_3}(a)-(b), we detail the convergence of the log-likelihood (\ref{eq_grad_estimate_1}), controlled by the learning rate ratio $r$, which is the ratio between the learning rate of selection policy update and semantic coding.
 It is observed that all curves start from a low negative value, then grow to a positive value, and finally drop to zero if the ratio is sufficiently large, or converge to a certain positive value.
 The rapid growth in the early stage of training shows the effectiveness of policy gradient.
 It shows that the update of the cooperative selection policy matches the overall optimization goal.
 The converged selection policies also exhibit different characteristics with the differences in ratios.
 If the log-likelihood converges to zero, a deterministic policy $P_{\bm A|U}$ conditioned on CR is obtained.
 This is directly derived from (\ref{eq_grad_estimate_1}) to let $\log p({\bm a|u}) = 0$.
 This also demonstrates that if this term converges to a positive value, we have a stochastic version with CR.
 Both types of policies work well as shown in Table \ref{table_2}.
-Additionally, we illustrate that there exists an optimal ratio, which is 1:2 on HandWritten and 1:8 on MM-Fi.
-We also find that using random selection at a ratio of 4:1 can achieve nearly optimal inference quality on MM-Fi.
+Additionally, we illustrate that there exists an optimal ratio $r$, which is 1/2 on AV-MNIST and 1/8 on MM-Fi.
+We also find that using random selection at a ratio of 4/1 can achieve nearly optimal inference quality on MM-Fi.
 This reveals the highly nonlinear influence of the learning rate ratio on optimality.
-In which, the value of N-CE always converges to around -0.3 or -1.9 while the value of sum-rate always converges to around 80 or 50 on MM-Fi, which means that the selection and its corresponding coding jump between the optimal solution and the suboptimal one due to different learning rate ratios.
+In which, the value of N-CE always converges to around -0.3 or -1.9 while the value of sum-rate always converges to around 80 or 50 on MM-Fi, which means that the selection and its corresponding coding jump between the optimal solution and the sub-optimal one due to different learning rate ratios.
 The convergence of the log-likelihood only partially indicates selection convergence, as this log-likelihood also approaches zero when the loss value vanishes for every type of selection.
 Secondly, we present the convergence of the selection and the favorable properties it exhibits.